Crave-Trinity/crave-trinity-frontend/README.md

 ⚡️ We’re building for humans first—scaling to enterprises when the data speaks.

 Investors may think there’s no money in craving management.
 They’re wrong.
-- Impulse control isn’t niche—it’s the **core of performance, addiction, stress, dopamine loops, and digital overstimulation.
+- Impulse control isn’t niche—it’s the **core of performance, addiction, stress, dopamine loops, and digital overstimulation.**
-- We start where others don’t: organic traction → AI-driven insights → B2B, healthcare, and digital therapeutics.
+- We start where others don’t: grassroots traction → AI-driven insights → B2B, healthcare, and digital therapeutics.

 ---